 Institute for Biodiversity Conservation (IBC) in Ethiopia entered into an ABS agreement with a Dutch company called High Performance Food International (HPFI) who wanted to use teff genetic resources to produce nutria supplements for people who are allergic to gluten.
 Initially it was agreed that HPFI uses only a small amount as they wanted to develop a variety that can grow in the Netherlands.
 This failed and HPFI depended on teff grain from Ethiopia to meet the demand of their product.
 At the same time due to food shortages in Ethiopia, the government banned the export of teff.
 This and other factors led to problems in the relationship between the parties, as reports were submitted in Dutch and IBC raised concerns that they had not received any benefits but HPFI claimed that they had deposit money into a trust fund.

+- Strong interest in functional food with health benefits (driven by a company that wanted to deliver a new product

-- Market differentiation by new products - R & D required to validate health benefits
+- Market differentiation by new products

+- R & D required to validate health benefits